tenzir/tenzir/web/docs/user-guides/collect-metrics.md

 ## Enable metrics collection

-Enable the accountant to collect metrics collection in your configuration:
+Set the key `tenzir.enable-metrics` to `true` in order to collect metrics:

 ```yaml
 tenzir: